The Grand Inquisitor: Synopsis

-Despite declaring the Inquisitor to be a nonbeliever, Ivan also has the Inquisitor saying that the Catholic Church follows "the wise spirit, the dread spirit of death and destruction."
+Despite declaring the Inquisitor to be a nonbeliever, Ivan also has the Inquisitor saying that the Catholic Church follows "the wise spirit, the dread spirit of death and destruction" – meaning the Devil.
 He says: "We are not with Thee, but with him, and that is our secret!
 For centuries have we abandoned Thee to follow him."
 For the Inquisitor, it is the Devil who provided the tools to end human suffering and unite humanity under the banner of the Church.
-With the church thus correctly organized, the multitude is guided by the few who are strong enough to take on the burden of freedom.
+With the Church thus correctly organized, the multitude is guided by the few who are strong enough to take on the burden of freedom.
 The Inquisitor says that under him, all mankind will live and die happily in ignorance.
-Though he leads them only to "death and destruction", they will be happy along the way, for he and his representatives in the church will relieve them of the terrible burden of freedom of conscience: "The most agonizing secrets of their consciences – all, all will they bring to us, and we shall resolve it all, and they will attend our decision with joy, because it will deliver them from the great anxiety and fearsome torments of free and individual decision."
+Though he leads them only to "death and destruction", they will be happy along the way, for he and his representatives in the Church will relieve them of the terrible burden of freedom of conscience: "The most agonizing secrets of their consciences – all, all will they bring to us, and we shall resolve it all, and they will attend our decision with joy, because it will deliver them from the great anxiety and fearsome torments of free and individual decision."

 The Inquisitor advances this argument by explaining why Christ was wrong to reject each temptation by Satan.
-Christ should have turned stones into bread, as men will always follow those who will feed their bellies, and will also follow him whom they see is capable of producing miracles.
+Christ should have turned stones into bread, as men will always follow those who will feed their bellies, and will also follow one whom they see is capable of producing miracles.
 The Inquisitor recalls how Christ rejected this, saying "man cannot live on bread alone", and explains to Christ: "Feed men, and then ask of them virtue!
 That's what they'll write on the banner they'll raise against Thee and with which they will destroy Thy temple."
-Casting himself down from the temple to be caught by angels would cement his godhood in the minds of people, who would follow him forever.
+Casting Himself down from the temple to be caught by angels would cement His godhood in the minds of people, who would follow Him forever.
 Ruling over all the kingdoms of the Earth would ensure their salvation, the Grand Inquisitor claims.

 The segment ends when Christ, who has remained silent throughout, kisses the Inquisitor on his "bloodless, aged lips".
-The Inquisitor releases Christ but tells him never to return.
+The Inquisitor releases Christ but tells Him never to return.
 Christ, still silent, leaves into "the dark alleys of the city".
 Ivan concludes: "The kiss burns in his heart, but the old man adheres to his idea".

 After relating the tale, Ivan asks Alyosha if he "renounces" Ivan for his views.
-Alyosha responds by giving Ivan a soft kiss on the lips, to which the delighted Ivan replies: "That's plagiarism...
-Thank you, though".
+Alyosha responds by giving Ivan a soft kiss on the lips, to which the delighted Ivan replies: "That's plagiarism… Thank you, though".
 The brothers part soon afterward.